xdmushui/partner-center-sdk/develop/enable-secure-app-model.md

 For an overview and details of the new authentication framework, download the [Secure Application Model framework](http://assetsprod.microsoft.com/secure-application-model-guide.pdf) document.
 This document covers principles and best practices to make marketplace applications sustainable and robust from security compromises.

-### Samples
+## Samples

-An overview and sample code for how partners can implement the Secure Application Model framework can be found below.
+The following overview documents and sample code describe how partners can implement the Secure Application Model framework:

 - [CPV overview document](http://assetsprod.microsoft.com/cpv-partner-application-overview.pdf)
 - [CSP overview document](http://assetsprod.microsoft.com/csp-partner-application-overview.pdf)